phetsims/circuit-construction-kit-common/doc/model.md

 be built without wires, hence this constraint guarantees that each loop will have at least some resistance and be solvable.

-Batteries can be ideal (no resistance) or have an internal resistance (in the 2nd screen of Circuit Construction Kit: DC).
+Batteries can be ideal (very low resistance) or have an internal resistance (in the 2nd screen of Circuit Construction Kit: DC).

-Resistors such as the dollar bill, eraser and dog have a resistance of 10^9 Ohms.
+Insulators such as the dollar bill, eraser and dog are modeled as having a very high resistance.

 The ammeters and voltmeter are ideal (no resistance).

+We use companion models for the nonlinear circuit elements such as Inductors and Capacitors, as described in DynamicCircuit.js